-Identification of director or representative Other remunerated activities Mr JORGE VALENTIN CONSTANS FERNANDEZ He has provided business consultancy services for which he has received remuneration.
+Identification of director or representative Other remunerated activities Mr JORGE VALENTÍN CONSTANS FERNÁNDEZ He has provided business consultancy services for which he has received remuneration.
 Mr BRIAN MC DONALD He has provided consultancy services as an expert in the sector in relation to the acquisition of companies for which he has received remuneration.
+Ms OLATZ URROZ GARCIA Chief of Staff and Strategy at Banco Santander

-Mr Bernat Garrigós Castro receives remuneration for his posts as CEO of Aniol, S.L. and as CEO of Piumoc Inversions, S.L.U.

-Mr Oscar Serra Duffo receives remuneration for his post as executive chairman of Boyser, S.L.
+Bernat Garrigós Castro receives remuneration for his posts as CEO of Aniol, S.L. and as CEO of Piumoc Inversions, S.L.U.
+Oscar Serra Duffo receives remuneration for his post as executive chairman of Boyser, S.L.

-Mr Bernardo Corbera Serra receives remuneration for his post as sole director of Beran Cartera, S.L.

-Ms Barbara Borra receives remuneration for her post as President and CEO of Franke Home Solutions.
+Bernardo Corbera Serra receives remuneration for his post as sole director of Beran Cartera, S.L.
+Barbara Borra receives remuneration for her post as President and CEO of Franke Home Solutions.

-Mr Jorge Valentín Constans Fernández receives remuneration for his post as director of Puig, S.L.

-Mr Michael Steven Langman receives remuneration for his post as managing director of Rhône Group LLC.
+Jorge Valentín Constans Fernández receives remuneration for his posts as director of Puig Brands, S.A. and Punto Fa, S.L.
+(Mango).
+Steven Langman receives remuneration for his post as managing director of Rhône Group LLC.

-Mr Brian McDonald receives remuneration for his posts as director of KPI Integrated Solutions and of Pueblo Mechanical.

-Ms Aedhmar Hynes receives remuneration for her posts as director of IP Group Plc and of Jackson Family Wines.
+Brian McDonald receives remuneration for his posts as director of KPI Integrated Solutions and Modigent Inc. Aedhmar Hynes receives remuneration for her posts as director of IP Group Plc and of Jackson Family Wines.

-Mr Manuel Puig Rocha receives remuneration for his post as director of Lyskamm 1861, S.L. and for his posts as director on the boards of Puig Brands, S.A., Puig, S.A., Hotty Holdings, S.A, Inmobiliaria Colonial, SOCIMI, S.A. and Real Club Automóvil de Cataluña, S.L.
+Manuel Puig Rocha receives remuneration for his post as director of Lyskamm 1861, S.L. and for his posts as director on the boards of Puig Brands, S.A., Quaestor Holdings, S.A., Inmobiliaria Colonial, SOCIMI, S.A. and Real Club Automóvil de Cataluña, S.L.

-Ms Esther Berrozpe Galindo receives remuneration for her post as CEO of Attindas Hygiene Partners.
+Esther Berrozpe Galindo receives remuneration for her post as CEO of the Attindas Hygiene Partners Group: all the companies mentioned above in which Esther Berrozpe Galindo holds a post are part of the Attindas Hygiene Partners Group.

-Mr Jose Manuel Vargas Gomez receives remuneration for his post as Executive Chairman and CEO in MaxamCorp Holding, S.L.
+José Manuel Vargas Gomez receives remuneration for his post as managing director of Rhône Group LLC, as well as for his post as chairman in MaxamCorp Holding, S.L. and also as chairman of Petra Diamonds.

 C.1.12.
-State and, if applicable, explain whether the company has established rules on the maximum number of boards on which directors may serve, identifying, where appropriate, where this is regulated:
+State and, if applicable, explain whether the Company has established rules on the maximum number of boards on which directors may serve, identifying, where appropriate, where this is regulated: